rafi/awesome-vim-colorschemes/docs/lifepillar-vim-solarized8.md

    sh /path/to/scripts/solarized.sh
    ```

-   **Note:** this method is supported only by some, but not all, terminals.
+   **Note:** this method is supported only by some terminals.
 For
    instance, in Apple's Terminal.app, running `solarized.sh` has no effect.

 2. Set your terminal's 16 ANSI colors (the colors in the range 0–15) to the
    Solarized palette (how to do that depends on the terminal) *and* `set
-   t_Co=16` in Vim (or `let g:solarized_use16=1`) to instruct Vim to use your
+   t_Co=16` in Vim to instruct Vim to use your terminal's colors.
+Be aware
-   terminal's colors.
-Be aware that, if you force the use of your terminal
+   that, if you force the use of your terminal colors in Vim with any of these
-   colors in Vim with any of these settings, but your terminal is not
+   settings, but your terminal is not configured to use the Solarized palette,
-   configured to use the Solarized palette, your colors will be completely off!
+   your colors will be completely off!

 **Note:** whatever method you choose, keep in mind that if your terminal does
 not support millions of colors, you must *not* set `termguicolors` (i.e., make